-DA106U ORIENTATION TO DENTAL ASSISTING
+DA106U ORIENTATION TO

+DENTAL ASSISTING

 This course introduces students to dentistry, certification, dental terminology, and legal and ethical aspects of dental practice.
 Concepts and procedures of preventive dentistry and oral health education are also included.
+Must be in program major.

-- DA130U DENTAL SCIENCES II 2 Credits (2-0) This course provides students with basic understanding of biomedical and dental sciences including: oral pathology and disease processes, pharmacology and therapeutics, emergency treatment, oral hygiene, and nutrition and dietary considerations for dental patients.
-Prerequisite: BI120U, BI121U, and DA106U. - DA131U CHAIRSIDE ASSISTING II 2 Credits (1-2) This course presents instruction in additional chairside assisting procedures including intraoral functions that are legally delegable to dental assistants in Iowa.
+DA130U DENTAL SCIENCES II Credits 2 (2-0) This course provides students with basic understanding of biomedical and dental sciences including: oral pathology and disease processes, pharmacology and therapeutics, emergency treatment, oral hygiene, and nutrition and dietary considerations for dental patients.
+Prerequisites: DA106U, BI120U, BI121U.

+DA131U CHAIRSIDE ASSISTING II Credits 2 (1-2)

+This course presents instruction in additional chairside assisting procedures including intraoral functions that are legally delegable to dental assistants in Iowa.
 All procedures are taught to the level of laboratory competence, and some procedures are taught to clinical competency levels.

 A study of patient behavior and considerations for special patients is also included.
 Prerequisite: DA101U.